Andrettin/Wyrmsun/readme.txt

 - The quest objective display for the scenario mode now supports counters.
 - Side-quest popups now display the highest difficulty you have completed that side-quest in.
 - Changed the player's objectives in "The Settlement of Scandinavia".
+- The Copper Deposits in the Earth map that were placed to represent iron deposits are now Iron Deposits.

 * Units
 - Added +1 damage to the dwarven Scout, Pathfinder, Explorer and Gryphon Rider.